 GOING TO SCALE

 Building on the experience in 2017, and lessons learnt about what works well and less well in different contexts and circumstances, a number of new materials will be finalised.
-These will include a remote partnering tool-kit; on-line learning modules; mechanisms for communities of practice together with a network of trained mentors; the launch of the Remote Partnering On-line Programme (planned for February 2017) – all intended to strengthen capacity and support remote-working.
+This will include the public launch of the Remote Partnering On-line Programme.